Peek2: Regex-free Byte-level Byte-Pair Encoding Pretokenizer for LLM Inference on Edge Devices: Our proposed pretokenizer: Peek2

-During the handling of \texttt{Branch0}, if the subsequent pattern does not match any common contractions, the single quote should fallback to category 0 and pair with the next letter to fallback to Branch1.
-So, we can simply let Branch0 chain invoke Branch1 if the matching fails.
+There is an exception of fallbacks happening later: during the handling of Branch0, if the subsequent pattern does not match any common contractions, the single quote should fallback to Category0 and pair with the next letter to fallback to Branch1.
+We can simply let Branch0 handler function chain invoke Branch1 handler function to handle this exception.